Boston fall foliage tours take you to see brilliantly colored leaves in some of the most beautiful parts of the New England countryside near the city.

 Always beautiful, Cape Cod in the fall glows with gold autumn foliage contrasting with blue water and skies.

-You'll see entrancing views of quaint Cape Cod villages, visit a special glass museum and grist mill, and even get to view secluded areas from the best vantage point of all: a sightseeing cruise along the shore.
+You'll see entrancing views of quaint Cape Cod villages, visit the Whydah Pirate Museum, meet and greet archeologists, and even get to view secluded areas from the best vantage point of all: a sightseeing cruise around Lewis Bay.
 Seasonal tour: September to October.

 You'll see wonderful views of the dramatically beautiful New England coast from Boston to Maine, with spectacular foliage along the way.